aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/outline-code-page-settings/outline-codes/_index.md

 In this tutorial, we will explore how to manage Microsoft Project outline codes using Aspose.Tasks for .NET.
 Outline codes are custom fields in Microsoft Project that allow users to categorize and organize tasks according to specific criteria.
 Aspose.Tasks simplifies the process of reading and manipulating these outline codes programmatically.
 ## Prerequisites
 Before we begin, ensure you have the following:
-1. Aspose.Tasks for .NET Library: Download and install the Aspose.Tasks for .NET library from the [official website](https://releases.aspose.com/tasks/net/).
+1. Aspose.Tasks for .NET Library: Download and install the Aspose.Tasks for .NET library from the [website](https://releases.aspose.com/tasks/net/).
 2. Development Environment: Set up a suitable development environment for .NET programming, such as Visual Studio.
 3. Basic Knowledge of C#: Familiarity with C# programming language will be beneficial for understanding the code examples.